celestiaorg/celestia-specs/src/rationale/fork_choice_das.md

 We consider two scenarios.

 **A dishonest majority hide a committed block, commit to a second block at the same height within the weak subjectivity window to fork the chain, then reveal the first block**.
 This is trivially equivocation and requires social consensus to resolve which fork to accept.
 The unavailability of the first block is orthogonal.
-Nodes that detect equivocation by a majority of stake within the weak subjectivity window must halt regardless.
+Nodes that detect equivocation by a majority of voting power within the weak subjectivity window must halt regardless.

 **A dishonest majority hide a committed block, commit additional blocks on top of it, then reveal the first block within the weak subjectivity window**.
 There is no equivocation.
 Note that a node cannot distinguish a dishonest majority in this scenario from a transient network failure on their end and an honest majority.